 - Efficient perceptions of reality – They are able to judge situations correctly and honestly.

-- Comfortable acceptance of self, others nature – Such people are accepting of their own nature with all its flaws.
-The shortcomings of others and contradictions of the human behaviour are accepted with humor and tolerance.
+- Comfortable acceptance of self and others' nature – Such people accept their own nature with all its flaws.
+The shortcomings of others and contradictions of the human behaviour are taken with humor and tolerance.

 - Spontaneity – They tend to be unusually alive, engaged, and spontaneous.

 - Task centering – They have a mission to fulfill in life or pursue a task/problem outside of themselves.
 Humanitarians such as Albert Schweitzer and Mother Teresa are considered to have possessed this quality.

 - Autonomy – Such people are free from reliance on external authorities or other people for approval.
 They tend to be resourceful and independent.

 - Continued freshness of appreciation – They make sure to renew appreciation of life's basic goods.